Title

 The Philippine Law, Presidential Decree No. 1413, declares "Isang Bansa, Isang Diwa" as the national motto to promote unity and citizen participation in the country's development, symbolizing the aspirations of the Filipino people and incorporated into the official seal of the Republic.

-The theme had been used in two national celebrations before and was used anew as the theme of the Independence Day celebration for that year.
+The decree states that the theme has been used in two national celebrations and will be employed anew as the theme of the Independence Day celebration.

 Analyze Cases Smarter, Faster